 Price: €

-Speciality: Tabua Gaucha (mixed grilled meat plate) and fish of the day
+Specialty: Tabua Gaucha (mixed grilled meat plate) and fish of the day

 Ramiro

-One of the best rated restaurants in Lisbon.
+One of the best-rated restaurants in Lisbon.
 Be ready to splurge, but amazing lobster and seafood is a must when visiting Lisbon, so go for it!

 Price: €€-€€€

-Speciality: lobster and other seafood
+Specialty: lobster and other seafood

 Parreirinha de Alfama

 Another thing that you can’t miss when visiting Lisbon – Fado.
-Dinner comes with live concert and unforgettable atmosphere.
+Dinner comes with a live concert and an unforgettable atmosphere.
 I have tried many Fado places and this one comes with the best food as well.

 Price: €€-€€€

-Speciality: traditional fish and seafood stock, Lobster rice “Parreirinha style”
+Specialty: traditional fish and seafood stock, Lobster rice “Parreirinha style”

 Casa da Índia

 Despite the name, this is a typical Portuguese Tasca – simple food, simple place, simple service.
-But all together makes amazing food experience.
-Be prepared to wait in the line to get in and share a table with others, but once again, it is all worth it at the end.
+But all together makes an amazing food experience.
+Be prepared to wait in line to get in and share a table with others, but once again, it is all worth it at the end.

 Price: €

-Speciality: grilled food, especially chicken
+Specialty: grilled food, especially chicken

 Basque